By Ian Chow, Certified Massage Therapist / Infant Massage Instructor / Oncology Massage Trainer

 Length: 4.5 mins read (937 words)

-Firstly, I am a firm believer that anyone and everyone should be able to receive a massage therapy session unless it is medically contraindicated (or at the moment not Covid-19 vaccinated).
+Firstly, I am a firm believer that anyone and everyone should be able to receive a massage therapy session unless it is medically contraindicated.
 But what if you are transgender and unsure of the reaction that you may get from the therapist?
 I can’t speak for all therapists but I certainly know there are therapist including myself whom we would consider ourselves to be LGBTQi+ friendly.

 Note: This article is not meant to be advocating any LGBTQi+ cause but purely to express the opinion that massage therapy has no boundary and I for one would not hesitate to offer it to everyone.
 Opinion expressed is solely from my own perspective.